apiato/apiato/docs/_docs/C.features/supported-parameters.md

 order: 10
 ---

-Users often need to control the data request, thus the apiato support out of the box the most useful and common parameters:
+Users often need to control the response data, thus the apiato supports some useful and common query parameters:

 ## Sorting & Ordering:

+The `?sortedBy=` parameter is usually used with the `orderBy` parameter.

+By default the `orderBy` sorts the data in **Ascending** order, if you want the data sorted in **Descending** order, you can add `&sortedBy=desc`.

 ```
 ?orderBy=id&sortedBy=asc